Soph1514/Hunt-The-Wumpus-Game/README.md

 # Brief Overview

 1. You are a hunter in a cave system seeking the infamous man-eating Wumpus.
 2. You have 5 arrows and must navigate through 20 interconnected rooms.
+You can pick up 3 extra arrows in the cave system.
 3. Avoid hazards:
    - Bottomless Pit: Fatal if you fall in.
 You'll feel a draft if near.
    - Super-Bats: They pick you up and drop you in random rooms.
 You'll hear rustling near them.